Margaret Hillis

 Margaret Eleanor Hillis (October 1, 1921, Kokomo, Indiana – February 5, 1998, Evanston, Illinois) was an American conductor.
 She was the founder and first director of the Chicago Symphony Chorus.

 Life

 Hillis was born in Kokomo, Indiana, in 1921.
 She began to study the piano at the age of five and continued with several other instruments, including woodwinds, brass, and double bass.
-She made her conducting debut, while still a student, as assistant conductor of her high school orchestra.
+She made her conducting debut, while still a student, as assistant conductor of her high school orchestra at the Tudor Hall School (now Park Tudor School) in Indianapolis, IN.

-After suspending her studies for two years during World War II to become a civilian flight instructor in Muncie, Indiana, Hillis received a bachelor of music degree in composition from Indiana University in 1947 and later studied conducting privately with Julius Herford and with Robert Shaw at the Juilliard School.
+After suspending her studies for two years during World War II to become a civilian flight instructor in Muncie, Indiana, Hillis received a bachelor of music degree in composition from Indiana University School of Music in 1947 and later studied conducting privately with Julius Herford and with Robert Shaw at the Juilliard School.
 She later became assistant conductor of Shaw's Collegiate Chorale.